-To address the presence of unannotated chimeras we used long-RNA sequencing (Nanopore), we found that 60% of all Copia reads mapped to full length seeds (Fig. S5A).
-However, we did detect 41 chimeras with significant matches to both Copia and canonical genes, only 2 chimeras had a significant match to Copia1-shRNA and Copiapol-shRNA: Therefore, the vast majority of Copia mapping reads do not map to chimeric transcripts containing fragments of known genes.
-One of the chimeras is between Copia and the gene CTP is unlikely to have an off-target effect.
+To address the presence of unannotated chimeras we used long-RNA sequencing (Nanopore).
+We found that 60% of all Copia reads mapped to full length seeds (Fig. S5A).
+However, while we did detect 41 chimeras with significant matches to both Copia and canonical genes, only 2 of these chimeras had a significant match to both Copia1-shRNA and Copiapol-shRNA: Therefore, the vast majority of Copia mapping reads do not map to chimeric transcripts containing fragments of known genes that are capable of being targeted by our RNAi constructs.
+One of the chimeras is between Copia and the gene CTP, and is unlikely to have an off-target effect.
 The chimera is antisense to Copia and CTP, contains intronic sequences of CTP, does not encode for a protein and the nearest Copia seed or Copia fragment with both shRNA sequences is >1Mb away.
-The other chimera is between Copia and the gene Dark, is also an unlikely candidate as the Copiagag-siRNA sequence is not in the chimera and the nearest Copia seed is >17Mb away.
+The other chimera is between Copia and the gene Dark, and is also an unlikely candidate as the Copiagag-siRNA sequence is not in the chimera and the nearest Copia seed is >17Mb away.
 Neither encode for a chimeric protein, and little of CTP or Dark sequences are present in these hybrids.
 With no predicted chimeric protein being apparent and being these are one-off reads from only one of 3 repeated libraries, we suspect these are artifacts from library production 30.

 Further, we investigated the possibility that RNAi of Copia is somehow spreading to suppress expression of neighboring genes by a yet undiscovered mechanism.
 To determine this, we investigated the expression levels of genes that are in proximity (within 10kb) to our targeted 38 copia seeds, in the CNS of C380-Gal4 driven RNAi of Copiapol-shRNA or Copiagag-siRNA; compared to the CNS of wildtype larvae.
 In comparison to Copia, we analyzed the change in 1) all genes, 2) genes in the vicinity (+/- 10kb) of 40 tRNAs, 3) the aforementioned TE Gypsy, and 4) in the vicinity of FW TE seeds.
 We chose Gypsy as it is an active TE in the Drosophila genome and FW as it is a TE in Drosophila with similar genomic representation as Copia.
 In Copiapol-shRNA, genes near Copia seeds were not significantly changed relative to genes near tRNAs, FW elements, and Gypsy elements.
-All these regions were slightly decreased when compared to all genes (Fig. 2H), suggesting a general trend not specific to regions close to Copia.
-In Copiagag RNAi, genes near Copia seeds were not significantly skewed toward a decrease in gene expression relative to any other class of gene (Fig. 2H).
+Many of these ‘proximal genes’ showed small increases or decrease in gene expression upon the addition of an RNAi construct, (Fig. 2H), suggesting a general trend not specific to regions close to Copia.
+However, none of these regions (with the exception of all Refseq genes after expression of copiagag RNAi) showed a statistically significant skew toward a general decrease in gene expression after RNAi.
+In Copiagag-RNAi and Copiapol-shRNA, genes near Copia seeds were not significantly skewed toward a decrease in gene expression relative to any other class of gene (Fig. 2H).
 We conclude that there is no pervasive bias towards a change of gene expression near Copia seeds upon RNAi expression relative to genes near other genomic features.

 Copia is a negative regulator of acute structural synaptic plasticity.